Jarsa/Sublime-Odoo/README.rst

-sublime-OpenERP
+Sublime-Odoo
 ===============

-Sublime Text for OpenERP:
+Sublime Text for Odoo 8:

-- support function for OpenERP field types, models and usability guidelines
+- support function for Odoo field types, models and usability guidelines